 - People you call on spec or possibly as a follow up to a direct letter approach or people identified after research.

 So before you call you need to be clear what you want to achieve and how to handle the call to get the best response.
-You will of course have researched the person and the company beforehand so you can conduct a knowledgeable conversation.
+You will of course have researched the person and the company beforehand, using tools such as LinkedIn, so you can conduct a knowledgeable conversation.

 If you cannot get a meeting then ask for other contact names who might be able to give you more information and advice.

-- Did I ask if it was convenient time to talk?
+- Ask if it was convenient time to talk?

-- Did I mention the name of the contact who referred me early in the call?
+- Mention the name of the contact who referred me early in the call?

-- Did I ASK for a job?
+- Ask for a job?
 Preferred answer NO!

-- Did I get agreement to a meeting?
+- Get agreement to a meeting?
 Good – but did I then go on to undermine the value of meeting by asking for further contacts before you meet?

-- Did I offer a CV or preferably a 1 page narrative profile?
+- Offer a CV or preferably a 1 page narrative profile?

-- Did I resist the offer of getting passed to Human Resources?
+- Resist the offer of getting passed to Human Resources?

-- Did I remember to make notes of what was discussed and what was agreed?
+- Remember to make notes of what was discussed and what was agreed?

 (Use the Post Interview Analysis form on our website.
 See Advice Menu.)

-- If I said I would ring back on a certain day and time – I must do it.
+- Offer to ring back on a certain day and time – Put this in your diary and make sure you do it.